 If your doctor suspects that you may have a lymphoma you will be referred to a specialist.
-A specialist will normally arrange a biopsy of one of the swollen nodes.
-A biopsy is when a small sample of tissue is removed from a part of the body.
+A specialist will normally arrange a biopsy of one of the swollen lymph glands (lymph nodes).
+A biopsy is a procedure in which a small sample of tissue is removed from a part of the body.
 Sometimes an entire lymph node is removed.
 The sample is then viewed under a microscope to look for abnormal cells.
 The sample is also tested in other ways.

 Grade of the lymphoma

 The microscope allows abnormal cells to be seen.
-By looking at certain features of the cells, and by doing various other tests on the cells, the exact type of lymphoma can be diagnosed.
-Examples of types of non-Hodgkin's lymphomas include: diffuse large B-cell lymphoma, lymphoblastic lymphoma, follicular lymphoma, anaplastic large-cell lymphoma, lymphoplasmacytic lymphoma and mantle cell lymphoma - but there are various other types.
+By looking at certain features of the cells and by doing various other tests on the cells, the exact type of lymphoma can be diagnosed.
+Examples of types of non-Hodgkin's lymphoma include:

 Although there are many types of non-Hodgkin's lymphoma, they are generally divided (graded) into two categories - high-grade and low-grade.